SOFTVISION-University/storybook-addon-code/press/article.md

 # Anatomy of a Storybook plugin

 It turns out developing our custom React Storybook plugin wasn’t that all complicated.
-You can even go and build out your own plugins if you feel the need to.
+You can too, very easily, build your own plugins if you feel the need to.

-We took the following steps to build this plugin:
+On a high level, this is how we've build our own:
 1. We've created a top level React component that gets displayed in Storybook panel and shows off the code samples.
-2. Created a function 'withCode' that when is called with the code that you want to display a message is emitted through a specific channel name.
+2. Created a decorator function ``withCode``.This function is used to decorate any stories that need source code info being displayed along side them.Technically speaking, when ``withCode`` is called with the code that you want to display a message is emitted through a specific channel name.
 The channel name is set dynamically based on the language that you want to display on the storybook panel.
 3. Created a react component that listens to that specific name and calls a function that renders the code received as a string to display.
-4.We used PrismJS js for code highlighting and can be used with various code samples like CSS, typescript javascript, HTML etc.
+4.We used [PrismJS](http://prismjs.com/) for code highlighting and can be used with various code samples like CSS, Typescript Javascript, HTML etc.

 ![React Storybook code addon](./assets/diagram.png)

-For more details on how to build a storybook addon, access to official [tutorial](https://storybook.js.org/addons/writing-addons/) .
+For more details on how to build a storybook addon, access the official [tutorial](https://storybook.js.org/addons/writing-addons/) .

 # Future development
-We plan to develop new features and one of the most important is to support markdown files, if you have any suggestions or requests for new languages ....
+We would like to see at least 2 features added to it in the near and medium term:

+1. Support for displaying markdown content alongside the component.
+Usefull for displaying extra info alongside the component being showcased, it would allow us to get rid of an extra plugin like [withReadme](https://github.com/tuchk4/storybook-readme).
-We are opened to Pull Requests, so please don’t hesitate to get involved!
+2. Extend the built in language collection with additional languages We are opened to Pull Requests, so please don’t hesitate to get involved!

 If you like this plugin and find it useful in your day to day work please don’t hesitate to give us a little Github star or tweet about it!